hajimen/p2ppcb_software/p2ppcb_composer_f360/ReadMe.md

 We can make f360_insert_decal_rpa functional on Mac, but I think we should wait for Autodesk adds decal API.

 Moreover, `cefpython3` is going to be obsolete.
-It haven't be updated from 2021 and doesn't have Apple Silicon version.
+It haven't be updated from 2021 and I need to build it for Python 3.11.
 It can be a big problem for Windows someday.

 (Why using CEF, instead of custom rendering?
 Because a web browser is a super font resolver and text renderer.
-The resolution and rendering is almost impossible to reproduce.)
+The resolution and rendering is almost impossible to mimic.)

 ## Route generation on Apple Silicone